-South Africa’s Ports Halted by Ransomware
+Ports Halted by Ransomware

-“On 22 July, the attack disrupted operational technology that was essential for port logistics.
+“That day, the attack disrupted operational technology that was essential for port logistics.
 This resulted in a complete halt of container movements across major terminals, including those in Durban, Cape Town, and Ngqura.
 The organization was forced to declare force majeure because the automated operational systems were no longer usable.

 With digital systems unavailable, business continuity plans had to be activated.
 Staff attempted to switch to manual, paper-based processes for vessel tracking, cargo release, and truck access.
 At Durban Container Terminal, which handles around 60% of South Africa’s containerised trade, the high cargo volumes made manual processing exceptionally challenging.